geshan/domain-scraper/README.md

 ### Run

-`node index.js` gives out domain-rentals-{timestamp}.csv in the same directory with some fields for comparision like rent, no. of bedrooms, no. of bathrooms, no. of parking, available from etc.
+`node index.js` gives out domain-rentals.csv in the same directory with some fields for comparision like rent, no. of bedrooms, no. of bathrooms, no. of parking, available from etc.

+## Running with docker

+Just do `docker-compose up`.
+On each save it will run the scirpt as it is running with `nodemon`.

 ### Tests